-- Origins of different ethnic humors. - Ethnic humor in the U.S.: why specific groups are targeted and when? - For example: African-Americans; from the minstrel humor through Negro humor to Black (not "black) humor. - For example: Jewish creation of Jewish humor. - For example: going in and out of fashion (e.g., Polish, Italian, Mexican humor).
+- Origins of different ethnic humors. - Ethnic humor in the U.S.: why specific groups are targeted and when? - Minorities in focus: the so-called Jewish and "Negro" humor. - Others: ethnic groups "going in and out of fashion" (e.g., Polish, Italian, Mexican) humor.